marcospaulor/dio-abstract-classes/DIO-Conceito-postgreSQL.md

     **Exemplo:**

-    ```bash
+    ```
     #TYPE		DATABASE		USER  		ADDRESS				METHOD
     local		all				all									peer
     #IPv4 local connections:
     host		all				all	  		127.0.0.1/32			md5
     ```

 - ### `pg_ident.conf`